Pruden: Later years

 After leaving the capital, he played one season with Real Zaragoza, in the Tercera División, then the 3rd tier, and then ended his career in 1950, at the age of 34, in the Plus Ultra Sports Association, which years later officially became the Real Madrid subsidiary, although it complied with said functions already at the time.

-He was unable to earn a single cap for the Spanish national team because of the great competition that there was for the position of center forward, where mainly Mundo and Telmo Zarra blocked his way.
+He was unable to earn a single cap for Spain because of the great competition that there was for the position of center forward, where mainly Mundo and Telmo Zarra blocked his way.

 Style of play

-Pruden was a player of great opportunism and efficiency, with a good shot with both legs and a powerful header.
-He liked to go to the clash in each play and always bothered the rival defenders due to his strength and vigor.
+"Pruden was a player of great opportunism and efficiency, with a good shot with both legs and a powerful header.
+He liked to go to the clash in each play and always bothered the rival defenders due to his strength and vigor."
 He was not a technical prodigy and his style was not very aesthetic, which is why he always looked for the opposite goal without ornaments or fancy moves.